How to Apply

 Los Angeles, CA 90089-0911

-- Official Test Scores: Due to disruptions in testing schedules caused by COVID-19, prospective first-year students may apply to USC for the 2021-2022 Academic Year without submitting SAT or ACT scores, although students may still choose to submit SAT or ACT scores if they wish.
+- Official Test Scores (Optional): We are test-optional for applicants for Fall 2022 and Fall 2023; prospective first-year students may apply to USC without submitting SAT or ACT scores, although students may still choose to submit SAT or ACT scores if they wish.
+More information on this policy can be found on the USC Admission website.
 For students who submit test scores, USC records the highest scores for those who have taken tests more than once.
 For both the SAT and ACT, the highest scores for each section of the exam will be recorded, even if achieved in different sittings.
 USC does not require or ask for any SAT Subject Tests.

 - One letter of recommendation, also known as the counselor report, is required from either your school counselor or a teacher from your school.
 Additional LORs from teachers, coaches, and supervisors are optional.
 We request you submit no more than three in total.